camunda/camunda-docs-manual/content/user-guide/model-api/bpmn-model-api/create-a-model.md

 ```

 Validate the model against the BPMN 2.0 specification and convert it to
-a XML string or save it to a file or stream.
+an XML string or save it to a file or stream.

 ```java
 // validate the model